bramley/phplist-plugin-tinymce/README.md

 ### Location of the TinyMCE and elFinder directories ###
 The TinyMCE and elFinder directories must be within the web root.

-If you have the default plugin location then the plugin will use the correct paths automatically.
+If you have the default plugin location, `define("PLUGIN_ROOTDIR","plugins")` in config.php, then the plugin will use the correct paths automatically.

-But if your plugin directory is outside of the web root then you must move or copy the `tinymce` and `elfinder` directories from the plugin's directory to somewhere within the web root.
+If you have placed the plugin directory outside of the web root then you must move or copy the `tinymce` and `elfinder` directories from the plugin's directory to somewhere within the web root.

 Then use the Settings page (menu Config > Settings) to specify the path to each directory.
 In the TinyMCE settings section enter

 * the path to TinyMCE
 * the path to elFinder

-Similarly, if you already use TinyMCE on your web site then you can use that version by specifying the path on the Settings page.
+Each path should be from the web root, such as `/tinymce`, not the filesystem path.

+Also, if you move or rename the phplist directory or the plugin directory after installing the plugin, then you will need to modify the paths to TinyMCE and elFinder as they will not change automatically.

 ## Configuration ##
 The width and height of the editor window can be specified on the Settings page.